PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 The panel displayed at the bottom of the screen provides key information about the currently visualised pathway.
 This includes:
 - The name of the pathway currently being viewed.
+- Name of the contrast file you currently in.
 - The total number of genes present in the pathway.
 - The number of unique genes represented in the visualisation.
-- The number of enzymes differentially regulated by the genes based on the uploaded data.
+- The number of enzymes differentially expressed in the pathway being visualised.

 ## Hands-on Example